caboche/CuReSim-LoRM/README.md

 # Methods
 ## Simulation of the error model
-Form error-prone reads, CuReSim-LoRM first introduces deletions and insertions in reads with an iterative algo- rithm that mostly introduces indels in the longer homopolymers.
+Form error-prone reads, CuReSim-LoRM first introduces deletions and insertions in reads with an iterative algorithm that mostly introduces indels in the longer homopolymers.
 Then, substitutions are uniformly drawn.
 The error rate follows an exponentiated weibull distribution with, by default, 28% of insertions, 42% of deletions and 30% of substitutions.
 The error rate is encoded in a profile file in CuReSim-LoRM.